tpjg/visi/Notes_Timo/visi_standard_reference.md

 | `Notes_Timo/message_composition.md` | Message self-containment, PSB slicing, URL duplication rationale |
 | `Notes_Timo/central_server.md` | SOAP Central Server architecture and reliability |
 | `Notes_Timo/version_overview_and_subTransactions.md` | Version differences, MITT graph, subTransaction removal |

+---

+## Appendix D: Verified Implementation Rules (from Golden-Sample Testing)

+The following rules were verified by composing all 16 messages in the TopKoks v1.3 reference corpus (`testproject/Top Koks testproject/`) and comparing structural fingerprints against the golden samples authored by the VISI spec writers.
+These are implementation details that the normative spec either doesn't state explicitly or buries in dense prose.

+### D.1 Exactly one MITT per message

+Every message carries exactly one MessageInTransactionTemplate element at root level — the MITT for the current message step.
+Previous MITTs from earlier messages in the transaction are NOT carried forward.
+The builder creates a fresh MITT instance each time.

+**Normative basis:** EXPRESS _5.exp defines `MessageTemplate.messageInTransaction` as a singular reference (not `SET`).
+All 16 golden samples confirm: exactly 1 MITT element per message.

+### D.2 `<substituting>` is stripped from PIR elements

+When a PersonInRole in the PSB has a `<substituting>` child (recording that this person is a delegate), that element is **removed** before the PIR is included in a message.
+The substituted PIR (the principal) is NOT included as a root entity.

+By contrast, `<successor>` children ARE kept, and the successor PIR IS included with its full subtree (contactPerson, organisation, role).

+**Verified:** Golden message 6 has PiR004 as executor.
+The PSB's PiR004 has `<substituting><PersonInRoleRef idref="PiR003"/>`.
+The golden message's PiR004 has only `contactPerson`, `organisation`, `role` — no `<substituting>` child, no PiR003 entity.

+### D.3 Successor chains are followed transitively

+When a PIR has a `<successor>` reference, the successor PIR and its full dependency tree (person, organisation, role) are included in the message.
+Multi-hop chains (A→B→C) are followed via BFS.

+**Verified:** Golden message 7 has PiR004 with `<successor>` → PiR005.
+PiR005 is present as a root entity with its contactPerson (JanToet), organisation, and role.

+### D.4 PSB changes affect only role-transfer fields

+Continuation messages copy their PSB entities verbatim from the previous message.
+The sole exception is role transfers: when the current PSB has a `<successor>` on a PIR that the previous message didn't, the successor link and the new PIR subtree are patched in from the current PSB.
+Everything else (transaction, project, organisations, persons) remains frozen.

+**Verified:** The TopKoks corpus switches PSBs between messages 6 and 7 (PiR005 added as successor of PiR004).
+Messages 1-6 carry the early PSB's entities unchanged.
+Message 7 patches in PiR005 from the new PSB but retains all other entities from message 6.

+### D.5 Transaction element is identical across all messages in a chain

+The `<t1_OpnameBestelling>` element (or equivalent) is byte-identical across all messages in the same transaction instance.
+The initiator/executor PIR refs, project ref, and all metadata fields are frozen from the first message.

+**Verified:** MD5 hash of the transaction element is identical across all 11 messages in `transactie001`.

+### D.6 Confirmation envelope format is v1.6 for all versions

+The parseMessageConfirmation SOAP envelope uses the v1.6 format (Bijlage 8 §3.5) universally: UniqueID in the SOAP Header, ERRORS directly in the Body.
+There is no normatively specified v1.7 wrapper format — the `<parseMessageConfirmation>` wrapper seen in some implementations is an inference from the XAdES signing requirement, not a spec mandate.
+XAdES signing is not a certification requirement in either v1.7 or v1.8.

+### D.7 Golden sample errata

+The reference corpus has three known errors documented in `testproject/Top Koks testproject/ERRATA.md`:

+1. **XSD (`10.xsd`)**: Invalid `xmlns:=` namespace prefix (EXP2XSD generator quirk).
+Fixed to `xmlns:tns=`.
+2. **Message 4 (`vierde_bericht.xml`)**: MITT element named `BerichtInTransactie15` but referenced as `BerichtInTransactie5Ref`.
+Fixed to `BerichtInTransactie5`.
+3. **Late PSB**: Used undeclared element names `ceWillekeurig`/`ceWillekeurig2` instead of `ceSOAP`/`ceOrganisatie`.
+Fixed to match the framework.

+These should be raised with the VISI standards commission (DigiGO/nl-digigo).